 Only the President of the University shall have the authority to establish, continue, or abolish University committees, standing, ad hoc or special purpose.
 Recommendations for establishing, continuing, or abolishing University committees should be received from Vice Presidents, the Faculty Senate, or the Student Government Association.

 The President of the University should make all committee appointments.
-Primary consideration should be given to the nominations received from the Faculty Senate and the Student Government Association.
+Except as noted in this policy, the Faculty Senate will make nominations for faculty representatives.
+The Faculty Senate will coordinate, as appropriate, with other offices that this policy specifies, to make nominations to the University President.
+Primary consideration should be given to the nominations received from the Faculty Senate, the Student Government Association, and other offices specifically designated in this policy.
 The President should receive faculty nominations before the beginning of the fall semester.
 The President should receive student nominations soon after the beginning of the fall semester.

 Efforts should be made to ensure that women and minorities are represented on committees.
 Exceptions to these guidelines may be made as needed to provide for minority representation.

 Each academic college should have faculty representatives on every University standing committee, but the exact number of members on a particular committee should be determined by the nature of that committee's responsibilities.

 For standing committee purposes, the Library and University College should be considered as part of the College of Mass Communication, except where noted (Faculty Senate Resolution of January 14, 1991; approved by the President on February 4, 1991).
 On standing committees where there should be more than one representative from a college, these representatives should not be from the same department, if possible (Faculty Senate Resolution of September 4, 1985).